Make note of your Employee ID number (EID)

 -

-To check your email, go to: http://bmail.berkeley.edu/ and login using your CalNet ID.
+To check your email, go to: http://bmail.berkeley.edu/ (link is external)and login using your CalNet ID.

 -